rktjmp/hotpot.nvim/README.md

 If a `.fnl` file is found, it will check whether there is a matching `.lua` file in cache.
 Hotpot will transparently compile the Fennel into Lua if needed (when the file is missing, or is stale).
-Finnaly it loads and returns the Lua module.
+Finally it loads and returns the Lua module.

 The compiled `.lua` files are stored in Neovims cache directory, under the